neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ```

 Now setup is complete!
-Configuration settings can be edited at any time with the `update-config` command (TODO LINK).
-Alternatively, custom confiruation files can be supplied using the `supply-config` command (TODO LINK) (this greatly simplifies setting up projects across multiple *local* machines).
+Configuration settings can be edited at any time with the `update-config` command [(TODO LINK)].
+Alternatively, custom *configuration* files can be supplied using the `supply-config` command[(TODO LINK)] (this greatly simplifies setting up projects across multiple *local* machines).

 Next, we can start setting up the project by automatically creating project folder trees that conform to a standardised specification.